What is ENT Genetics?

 extracted dna sample Extracted DNA samples (1µg high-quality DNA)

-FREE GENETIC COUNSELING
+GET GENETIC COUNSELING

-Actia offers all your patients FREE pre and post-test genetic counselling with our expert and certified genetic counsellors.
+Actia offers all your patients pre and post-test genetic counselling with our expert and certified genetic counsellors.
 We provide the best available support for your patients and families via

 • Latest technologies